pattern

 to avoid doing something, especially something that one enjoys

-Ex: In an effort to reduce environmental impact , many individuals choose abstain from single-use plastics .
+Ex: In an effort to reduce environmental impact , many individuals choose to abstain from single-use plastics .

 daily words